xbuf/blender_io_xbuf/protocol.md

 | method | string | represents the method name |
 | args| any[] | the array of the function arguments.
 The elements of this array is arbitrary object. |

-## 0xFF : Reserved for future
+## 0xF0..0xFF : Reserved for future

-Reseved to be used to extends the protocol if needed.
+Reserved to extends the protocol if needed.